Which countries are on the UK red list? - KESQ

 Non-vaccinated travelers quarantining in England may be able to end quarantine early via the Test to Release scheme.
 Test to Release does not apply in Scotland, Wales and Northern Ireland.

-The list of countries with UK-approved vaccination programs includes EU countries and the US, see the full list here.
-From October 11, England is set to add more countries to this list, including Brazil and South Africa.
-Scotland, Wales and Northern Ireland have yet to announce if they will do the same.
+The list of countries with UK-approved vaccination programs includes EU countries and the US.
+On October 11, more countries were added to this list, including Brazil and South Africa.
+See the full list here.

 Any destination not on the red list is considered green, but some green destinations don’t permit nonessential travel from the UK right now.